quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning/2rla_part10_Discounting-awa.md

 :p How does oﬀ-policy Monte Carlo control handle exploration?
 ??x
-Off-policy Monte Carlo control handles exploration through the behavior policy \(b\), which is typically more exploratory than the target policy \(\pi'\).
+Off-policy Monte Carlo control handles exploration through the behavior policy $b $, which is typically more exploratory than the target policy $\pi'$.
 This allows the agent to gather a diverse set of experiences, which are crucial for accurate value function estimation and effective learning.
 The use of importance sampling helps align the updates with the target policy.

 :p How does oﬀ-policy Monte Carlo control handle different policies?
 ??x
-Off-policy Monte Carlo control can handle different policies by using importance sampling to adjust the updates based on the difference between the behavior policy \(b\) and the target policy \(\pi'\).
+Off-policy Monte Carlo control can handle different policies by using importance sampling to adjust the updates based on the difference between the behavior policy $b $ and the target policy$\pi'$.
 The algorithm collects episodes under the behavior policy but uses these episodes to learn a target policy, ensuring that the learning process is aligned with the desired optimal policy.

 :p How does oﬀ-policy Monte Carlo control handle episodic data?
 ??x